 Running shoes?
 Not so much.

 Over the years, we’ve realized that determining the level of ventilation in a running shoe is somewhat of a dark art.
-After reviewing hundreds of shoes, a pattern recognition has emerged – one that tells us how good or bad a shoe will be at air circulation.
+After reviewing hundreds of shoes, a pattern has emerged – one that tells us how good or bad a shoe will be at circulating air.

 Where it gets confusing is that not all shoes that appear breathable pass muster under real-world conditions.
-Also, there’s a sensory aspect of ventilation that needs to be considered.
+The sensory aspect of ventilation is also equally important.

 It gets even more complicated.
 Even if the upper mesh isn’t stretchy and doesn’t have an inner sleeve, how a shoe fits around the midfoot also alters the perception of ‘hotness’.
-You could have a super breathable forefoot but a stuffy midfoot makes the shoe feel warmer.
+A shoe could have a super breathable forefoot but a stuffy midfoot makes the shoe feel warmer.

-If a running shoe has an insole top-cloth or a midsole geometry that results in friction, then you’ll feel the heat below the foot.
-That, or if you’re running in a shoe where the midsole doesn’t offer sufficient thermal insulation from the warm road.
+If a running shoe has an insole top-cloth or a midsole geometry that results in friction, then heat is produced under the foot.
+That, or if we’re talking about a shoe where the midsole doesn’t offer sufficient thermal insulation from the warm road.
 Here, pancake-flat racing flats come to mind.

-A scientific way of determining how much heat a shoe traps would be to use an infrared thermal reader and measure the temperature of each shoe during, and immediately after a run.
-But since we don’t have this equipment, our recommendation is based on a sensory wear-testing experience.
+A scientific way of determining trapped heat would be to use an infrared thermal reader and measure the temperature of each shoe immediately after a run.
+But since we do not possess such an instrument, our recommendation is based on a sensory wear-testing experience.

-Now that we’ve established the context, you’ll understand why we left out running shoes with knit uppers.
+Now that we’ve established the context, you’ll understand why we’ve excluded running shoes with knit uppers.

-You also won’t see shoes with full inner sleeves.
-This means that popular models like the Nike Pegasus 36 are out.
-The lightweight trainer and road-racer category is a great place to discover well-ventilated shoes, so you’ll find a few of them on this guide.
+You also won’t see shoes with full inner sleeves here.
+That means that Nike models like the Structure 23 or Vomero 15 are out.
+The lightweight trainer and road racer category is a great place to discover well-ventilated shoes, so you’ll find a few of them on this guide.

 At the same time, there’re many regular neutral trainers you can choose from.
 To make it simple, we’ve grouped shoes under their categories.